 The green wire provided in the power supply cable is a grounding wire and must be connected to a proper ground.
-(Follow local code requirements and/or National Electrical Code Article 250).
+(Follow local code requirements and/ or National Electrical Code Article 250).

-c.
-Dual voltage hoists with reconnectable 230/460 volts, 3 phase, 60 hertz are (unless otherwise specified on customer's order) shipped from factory pre-connected for operation on 460 volts.
+- c.
+Dual voltage hoists with reconnected 230/460 volts, 3 phase, 60 hertz are (unless otherwise specified on customer's order) shipped from factory pre-connected for operation on 460 volts.
 If hoist is to be operated on 230 volts convert wiring by changing connections on terminal board.
 With hoist disconnected from power source, remove electrical compartment cover and reconnect terminal board leads.
-Refer to Wiring Diagram.

-d.
-Dual voltage hoists with reconnectable 115/230 volts, 1 phase, 60 hertz are (unless otherwise specified on customer's order) shipped from factory pre-connected for operation on 230 volts.
+Refer to Wiring Diagram. - d.
+Dual voltage hoists with reconnected 115/230 volts, 1 phase, 60 hertz are (unless otherwise specified on customer's order) shipped from factory pre-connected for operation on 230 volts.
 If hoists are to be operated on 115 volts convert wiring by changing connections on terminal board.
-With hoist disconnected from power source, remove electrical compartment cover and reconnect terminal board leads.
-Also refer to Wiring Diagram.
+With hoist disconnected from power source, remove electrical compartment cover and reconnect terminal board leads, Also refer to Wiring Diagram.

-On electrically operated hoists it is possible to have "Reverse Phasing" causing the lower block to raise when the down button is depressed.
-When this condition exists, the block operated limit switches will not function properly.
 Serious damage to the hoist can occur with resulting hazard to operator and load.
-Hoists must be properly phased each time they are installed or moved to a new power source, or when service is performed on mainline (power source).
+Three phase hoists must be properly phased each time they are installed or moved to a new power source or when service is performed on mainline (power source).

 - e.
-To properly phase the hoist follow these steps: - (1) Temporarily connect hoist to power source. - (2) Operate "↑" button briefly to determine direction of travel. - (3) If hook raises, phase is correct and temporary connections should be made permanent. - (4) IF HOOK LOWERS, HOIST IS "REVERSE PHASED" AND MUST BE CORRECTED BY INTERCHANGING ANY TWO LEADS AT POWER SOURCE CONNECTION.
-DO NOT CHANGE INTERNAL WIRING OF HOIST.
+To properly phase the hoist follow these steps: - (1) Temporarily connect hoist to power source. - (2) Operate "1" button briefly to determine direction of travel. - (3) If hook raises, phase is correct and temporary connections should be made permanent. - (4) IF HOOK LOWERS, HOIST IS "REVERSE PHASED" AND MUST BE CORRECTED BY INTERCHANGING ANY TWO LEADS AT POWER SOURCE CONNECTION.
+DO NOT CHANGE INTERNAL WIRING OF HOIST. - f.

-f.
 For connecting hoist to a motor driven trolley, refer to instructions furnished in trolley manual.

 2-5.
-ELECTRONIC ADJUSTABLE LIMIT SWITCH (if equipped).
+ELECTRONIC ADJUSTABLE LIMIT SWITCH.